heybigname/virtual-machine/README.md

 4. Install [Vagrant](http://vagrantup.com) and [VirtualBox](https://www.virtualbox.org/).
 5. Just run `vagrant up`

+## Updating

+If you installed the virtual machine as a submodule then you can update it to its newest version from your git repository root with `git submodule update --remote`.

+> **Note:** You may need to copy `vm_config.json` changes or rarely `Vagrantfile` changes.

 # List of Options

 Here is a list of options and their default values.